Silvenga/silvenga.com/src/posts/archive/kicking-dnscontrol-up-a-notch.md

 ## Webpack + Typescript

 Yes, it turns out DnsControl had enough ES5 compatibility for Webpack to do it's magic.
-This of course ment my next logical step had to be to try Typescript, which worked (of course the definitions for the custom DSL didn't exist, more on that later).
+This of course meant my next logical step had to be to try Typescript, which worked (of course the definitions for the custom DSL didn't exist, more on that later).

 Below is my rather standard `webpack.config.js` configuration.
 I'm also having Webpack manage the `creds.json` file too, for convenience sake.